3.06 – Incident Reporting Procedures

 - The Incident Hotline will remove the PPI from the schedule (if allegation of abuse), contact the County MUI unit, guardian, Administrator, and all other contacts.

-- The Risk Management Coordinator will collaborate with the MUI unit for investigation process.
+- The Risk Management Department will collaborate with the MUI unit for investigation process.
 This will involve setting up appointments, collecting information for the MUI unit, etc.

-- The Risk Management Coordinator will be the liaison between the County MUI Dept and Waiver provider.
+- The Risk Management Department will be the liaison between the County MUI Department and Waiver provider.

 - The MUI unit will provide a written summary of the investigation that includes whether the case was substantiated or unsubstantiated, preventative measures implemented in response to the major unusual incident.